Monday, May 28, 2018

 I remember trying to conquer this arcade shooter on my ZX Spectrum long before I became an ST nutter.
 However, no matter how much I loved it, I always sucked because it was so difficult.
 Thankfully, I've improved with age because I've finally beaten the first stage with those tricky soldiers.
 It's small victories like this that keep me going!

-Unsurprisingly, our conversion has more glam in comparison to that visually-gory Speccy game.
+Unsurprisingly, our conversion has more glam in comparison to that gory Speccy game.
 I also think we received an authentic conversion with responsive controls, gorgeous smooth scrolling and everything is zany and as spritely as it should be.
 The one-joystick/button method to control works well compared to the original arcade controls.

 Commando is something I love and hate with equal measure, so it's a good job this old skool shooter is so infuriatingly addictive.
 Highly recommended - if you've got a couple of hours spare to master the learning curve!!